MudroadWhite/pm-neo4j-helper/scripts/v1/readme.md

 ```
 Since it's a collection of tactics, I won't give complete treatment in the forseeable future to identify exact
 definitions to the connective abbreviations.
 However, I have made NOTES on where they're being used.

-Mostly, these tactics have to deal with 1.11 as it's very fundamental.
-However there could be some more exact statements in
-some chapters stating that they could be used, so I cannot track the exact definitions' numbers that they correspond to.

 ##### Tactic Hp-Prop
 `Hp` stands for hypothesis.
 Some proofs in very later chapters uses abbreviations like `Hp77.77` to indicate the hypothesis of proposition `77.77`.